Hrant Matevosyan

-Hrant Ignati Matevosyan (Հրանտ Իգնատի Մաթևոսյան, 12 February 1935 - 19 December 2002) was an Armenian writer and screenwriter.
+Hrant Ignati Matevosyan (Հրանտ Իգնատի Մաթևոսյան, 12 February 1935 – 19 December 2002) was an Armenian writer and screenwriter.
 By the time of his death he was considered Armenia's "most prominent and accomplished contemporary novelist".

 Biography

 Hrant Matevosyan was born in 1935 in the village of Ahnidzor, now located in Armenia's Lori Province.
 He studied in the village school then continued his education at the Pedagogical University of Kirovakan (now Vanadzor).
 In 1952 he moved to Yerevan where he worked at a printing house.
 From 1958 until 1962, Matevosyan was a proofreader for the magazine Sovetakan Grakanutyun ("Soviet Literature") and the newspaper Grakan Tert ("Literary Newspaper").

-Matevosyan started his literary career in 1961 with an essay "Ahnidzor".
+Matevosyan started his literary career in 1961 with an essay "Ahnidzor," which was an expression of a new outlook in literature and was not appreciated at first.
 His first story collection Ogostos (August) was published in 1967.
+Matevosyan became acclaimed as one of the pioneers of Armenian modern rural prose.
 He headed the Writers' Union of Armenia from 1995 until 2000.
 His literary pieces have been translated into around 40 languages, including Russian, English, French, German, Lithuanian, Estonian, and Georgian.

 Matevosyan died of cancer on 12 December 2002 at the age of 67.
 He is buried at Komitas Pantheon which is located in the city center of Yerevan.
 He had two children, a son and a daughter.